 Our bespoke training program will enable our CDT students to emerge from their PhD as future leaders in AI industry and healthcare able to bring about transformative change by equipping them with the technical AI skills, an understanding of regulation and embedding them in an ecosystem of industry, accelerator, regulator and healthcare partners.

 Our PhD training has 4 broad healthcare themes that leverage AI in healthcare: (1) Making healthcare provision more efficient and effective by increasing the productivity of doctors and nurses or patients through assistive technology; (2) Developing AI based diagnostics & monitoring that can e.g. detect disease earlier and monitor health with higher precision; (3) AI-based decision support systems that will e.g. free up doctors’ and patient’s time to focus on key challenges or optimising the delivery or development of treatments (4) AI that accelerates patient-centric drug and treatment development.
-These CDT’s research themes arise from our engagement with our healthcare partners (Imperial's 3 affiliated NHS trusts Imperial Healthcare NHS Trust, Royal Brompton & Harefield NHS Foundation Trust, Royal Marsden NHS Foundation Trust ), technology companies and patient organisations.
-We thus look forward to see the full breadth of our partners medical capabilities reflected in our potential topics.
+These CDT’s research themes arise from our engagement with our healthcare partners (Imperial's three affiliated NHS trusts, Imperial Healthcare NHS Trust, Royal Marsden NHS Foundation Trust), technology companies and patient organisations.
+We thus look forward to seeing the full breadth of our partners medical capabilities reflected in our potential topics.

 Each PhD student will have (at least) two supervisors - one AI supervisor and one Healthcare supervisor that will be in two different Faculties or Departments.
 Our view is to prefer supervisor pairs that are from two different faculties but we also allow supervisors from the same faculty in two different Departments (this rule also accommodates the increasing number of colleagues with joint appointments across two faculties).

 The supervisor pool currently comprises: